nightwatchjs/nightwatch-docs/guide/writing-tests/writing-unit-tests.md

 ### Using a Combined Configuration

-Below it's an example of how you can combine end-to-end tests and unit tests in the same `nightwatch.json` configuration file.
+Below is an example of how you can combine end-to-end tests and unit tests in the same `nightwatch.json` configuration file.
 Notice the usage of `exclude` and `filter` properties.

 An empty `exclude` means we want to reset its value and rely only on `filter`.